andijosua/Angg_SoG/README.md

 # Angg_SoG
 It's just for fun
 I am editing the README file.
-This is a part of my course's task in Bangkit 2021
+This is a part of my course's task in Bangkit 2021 Adding some more details about the project description.